ACloudGuru-Resources/Rapidly_Deploying_IPv6_on_AWS/README.md

 These are based on the AWS QuickStart Templates. https://aws.amazon.com/quickstart/architecture/compliance-nist/

+## Chapter4:

+index.php file is used to show the client IP address contacting our web server EC2 instance.

+CloudWatchLogsIAMPolicy.json is used when configuring VPC Flow Logs.

 ## Chapter 6:

 We use an S3 bucket policy to restrict access based on the source IPv6 address.